| PREFERENCE - DESIRE |

 We would rather have our coffee before than after our dessert. |

-| REQUEST |
+REQUEST PREFERENCE OR ACTION |

-Would you mind not smoking in here? (expression followed by a gerund) |
+Would you mind not smoking in here.
+(Make a polite command/request) |

-Would you not do that please. |
+Would you not do that please.
+(Make a polite command/request) |

-Would you please bring me some coffee. |
+Would you please bring me some coffee.
+(Make a polite command/request) Bring me some coffee, would you please? |

-Also see Rather than
+Also see Rather than.

-| PREFERENCE - DESIRE |
+PREFERENCE - DESIRE |

 Would you rather X than Y? or Would you rather X or Y? is used to state a preference. |